Welcome!

 Discover Swedish money and economics – past, present and future.
-When the Economy Museum reopens, welcome to two new permanent exhibitions, MONEY! and the Economy Lab.
+Welcome to two new permanent exhibitions, MONEY! and the Economy Lab.

 650 000 objects